Houston, we have a problem…

 There are many low-cost or no-cost opportunities of showing kindness.
 Check out my list of 25 fun, simple ideas to be kind.
 Be kinder than necessary!

-My motto is… Do at least one act of kindness today and every day to make life a little better for yourself and others.
-Trust that the Universe will reciprocate exactly when you need it most.
+Do at least one act of kindness today and every day to make life a little better for yourself and others.
+Trust that the Universe will reciprocate exactly when you need it most. ~Ellen Burgan

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.